England's Mead 'ahead of schedule' in ACL recovery

 England and Arsenal forward Beth Mead says she is "ahead of schedule" in the recovery from her anterior cruciate ligament injury but is unsure whether she will be fit for the World Cup.

-The 28-year-old has been out since November after rupturing her ACL in a Women's Super League loss to Manchester United.
+The 28-year-old has been out since November after rupturing her ACL.

 England face Haiti in their opening World Cup game in Australia on 22 July.

-"I'm back on a pitch kicking a ball again, feeling good," said Mead.
+"I'm back on a pitch kicking a ball again, feeling good," said Mead, after she was made an MBE at an investiture ceremony at Windsor Castle.

-Speaking on Sky Sports after being awarded an MBE for services to football, she added: "I'm ahead of schedule so that's all I can do in my control right now.
+Speaking on Sky Sports, she added: "I'm ahead of schedule so that's all I can do in my control right now.

-"I wouldn't say I'm confident [of getting to the World Cup] because that's out of my control but I'm working hard to get as close to that as possible.
+"I wouldn't say I'm confident [of getting to the World Cup] because that's out of my control but I'm working hard to get as close to that as possible."

-"At the end of the day it's probably going to be Sarina's [Wiegman] decision."

 Mead won both the Golden Boot and player of the tournament award as England won the Euros last summer.